-Back home here in Canada, I use eucalyptus oil as part of my natural cleaning regimen, as a deodorizer in my bathroom, in my laundry, and with other complimentary oils in my diffuser.
+Back home here in Canada, I use eucalyptus oil as part of my natural cleaning regimen, as a deodorizer in my bathroom, in my laundry, shower, and with other complimentary oils in my diffuser.
 When anyone in my home is dealing with a cold, flu, or sinus congestion, eucalyptus oil is definitely the first on board.

 5 Eucalyptus Diffuser Blends

 Whether you’re looking for something crisp, woodsy, sweet, or downright chill, we’ve got some great eucalyptus diffuser blends for you.

 For a deeply grounding, mossy, fall blend reminiscent of campfires and forest floors, combine:

 - 1 drop cyprus or juniper berry oil

 - 1 drop pine oil

 2. Breathe Well blend

 When you or someone in your home is feeling under the weather, having trouble sleeping due to sinus congestion, or is sick with the cold or flu, whip up this blend that helps ease symptoms such as chest tightness and coughing (bonus if you have a misting diffuser, as the humidity also helps):

 - 2 drops camphor oil*